twilio/twilio-go/rest/api/v2010/docs/AccountsConferencesRecordingsApi.md

 > ApiV2010ConferenceRecording UpdateConferenceRecording(ctx, ConferenceSidSidoptional)

 Changes the status of the recording to paused, stopped, or in-progress.
 Note: To use `Twilio.CURRENT`, pass it as recording sid.

+Changes the status of the recording to paused, stopped, or in-progress.
+Note: To use `Twilio.CURRENT`, pass it as recording sid.